+MO:

-MO: I was just now at your Embassy and they took my address MI: I know that.
+I was just now at your Embassy and they took my address I know that.

-MO: /speaks terrible, hardly recognizable Russian/ I did not know it then.
+/speaks terrible, hardly recognizable Russian/ I did not know it then.
 I went to the Cuban Embassy to ask them for my address, because they have it..

-MI: Why don't you come again and leave your address with us, i not far from the Cuban Embassy.
+Why don't you come again and leave your address with us, in not far from the Cuban Embassy.